 £75,000 Compensation for Work Related Mesothelioma

-An Asbestos Disease Case Study - Client Situation
+An Asbestos Claim Case Study - Client Situation

 Eddie Thomas Williams had worked in the building industry since the age of 14, and later in life, he developed what he thought was a bad chest infection.
 He went to his doctor, who subsequently sent him to hospital, where after investigations he was unfortunately diagnosed with Mesothelioma, a terminal cancer of the lining of the lungs almost exclusively caused by exposure to asbestos.